 Attendance and Late Policy

 Attendance is mandatory, except for absences allowed by UF policies.
+Late homework will not be accepted and will count as zero.
 The UF policy on attendance is here: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx